sujonraihan/ibcs/Linux/file-permissions.md

 ## 🎯 Summary

-File Permissions এবং Ownership হল Linux system security এর একটি গুরুত্বপূর্ণ অংশ যা:
+File Permissions and Ownership is an important part of Linux system security that:

-- ✅ File access control নিশ্চিত করে
+- ✅ Ensures file access control
-- ✅ Security policies implement করে
+- ✅ Implements security policies
-- ✅ Data protection প্রদান করে
+- ✅ Provides data protection
-- ✅ System integrity maintain করে
+- ✅ Maintains system integrity
-- ✅ User access management করে
+- ✅ Manages user access

-সঠিক permission management practices এবং tools ব্যবহার করে একটি secure এবং efficient Linux system পরিচালনা করা যায়।
+With proper permission management practices and tools, a secure and efficient Linux system can be managed.